official-Tushar/ShareNest/README.md

 ```

 #### 3. Configure Environment Variables
-Create a .env file in the root directory:
+Create a .env file in the /server directory:

 ```bash
 PORT=7777